vdshb/IDEA-Code-insight-unavailable-reproducer/README.md

 - run `Reload All Gradle Projects` command
 - put cursor into `build.gradle.kts` file edit window (change focus)

-Errors are gone if:
+Error will go if:

 - remove `gradle/verification-metadata.xml`
-- OR remove android KMP-target in `build.gradle.kts`
+- OR remove android KMP-target in `build.gradle.kts` (I might be wrong with this one.
+Can't reproduce anymore.
+But it worked a couple of times during investigations)

 and run `Reload All Gradle Projects` command